Bankrupt Forever 21's fast fashion not quick enough to satisfy Millennial FOMO

 But in recent years, e-commerce fast fashion competitors have emerged using social media platforms like Instagram to catapult into the market.

-Fashion Nova, the inexpensive online clothing store with prices comprable to Forever 21, became famous for mimicking celebrity looks for less, sometimes hours after stars are photographed in a designer look.
+Fashion Nova, the inexpensive online clothing store with prices comparable to Forever 21, became famous for mimicking celebrity looks for less, sometimes hours after stars are photographed in a designer look.

 It became a viral sensation, with more than 14 million followers on Instagram, and is one of the most-Googled apparel companies, joining fashion houses like Chanel and Gucci.
 The brand has garnered endorsements from celebrities Cardi B and Kylie Jenner.
 And U.K.-based retailers Asos and Boohoo have also boosted sales by churning out clothing trends faster than traditional retail can keep up.